kevinboone/cpicom/README.md

 Utilities like `dos2unix` can convert CP/M text files to and from Linux format.

+CPICOM has preliminary FAT filesystem support.
+At present, it is not enabled by default -- look for `TEST_FAT` in `main.c`).
+FAT filesystem support will only useful on the Pico when I have added support for external storage.
+On Linux, there's something to be said for using FAT for testing purposes, because standard Linux tools can be used to copy files in and out -- this is easier than using YModem transfers with the running emulator.
+However, I haven't used the FAT support enough yet to know whether it is reliable, which is why it isn't enabled by default.

 ## Limitations

 There are almost too many to list, let alone describe.
 There are the